AdobeDocs/experience-platform.en/help/destinations/catalog/cloud-storage/azure-blob.md

 [!DNL Experience Platform] supports the following file format to be exported to [!DNL Blob]:

 -   Delimiter-separated values (DSV): Support for DSV formatted data files is currently limited to comma-separated values.
-The value of field headers within DSV formatted files must only consist of alphanumeric characters and underscores.
 Support for general DSV files will be provided in the future.
+For more information about supported files, please read the cloud storage section in the tutorial on [activating destinations](../../ui/activate-destinations.md#esp-and-cloud-storage)

 ## Connect your Blob account {#connect-destination}

 Log in to [Adobe Experience Platform](https://platform.adobe.com) and then select **[!UICONTROL Destinations]** from the left navigation bar to access the **[!UICONTROL Destinations]** workspace.
-The **[!UICONTROL Catalog]** screen displays a variety of sources for which you can create an account with.
+The **[!UICONTROL Catalog]** screen displays a variety of destinations for which you can create an account with.

 You can select the appropriate category from the catalog on the left-hand side of your screen.
 Alternatively, you can find the specific destination you wish to work with using the search option.